andycranston/mathpuz/README.md

 +---+
 ```

-is correct because 3 plus 5 is 8 and divide this by 2 leaves the
+then it is correct because 3 plus 5 is 8 and divide this by 2 leaves the
 result of 4.

 Strict mathematicians would say the division (/) should be
 performed first because division has a higher `precedence` that addition (+)
 but what do they know :-)

-For the purposes of this puzzle do the sums left to right/top to bottom.
+For this puzzle do the sums left to right/top to bottom.

 ## Checking your answers

 When you think you have completed the puzzle click on the `Check answers`
 button.

 If you are correct a message:

 ```
 You have solved the puzzle